 The monastery was a political force that was important in the Middle Ages.
 The abbey played the role of a mediator in the conflict of the bishop of Wrocław, Tomas Zaremba, with Henry IV Probus.
 The monks supported the ruler’s unified plans and supported him in his quest to reach the crown.
 The Czech king Wenceslaus II also sought their favor.
 As a result, the important donation of the town of Międzylesie, together with the adjacent areas, was handed over to the abbey in 1294.
 It is known that in the abbey at least from the end of the 13th century there was a scriptorium, in which the Antiphonary of Kamieniec was created, with the oldest in Silesia fully Gothic decoration.

 Period of prosperity ended in the fifteenth century, when the abbey twice, in 1426 and 1428, was invaded by the Hussites, then the Hungarians, and subsequent destruction were caused by floods that occurred in 1496 and 1501.
 As a result of these invasions, not only monastic goods, but also the convent itself suffered.
 The number of monks decreased from around eighty in 1359 to around sixty in 1426 and only fourteen in 1463.
 In 1524, the Kamieniec monastery suffered due to a large fire, which destroyed some buildings and delayed the renovation works.

 The abbot Simon III Rudiger, who arrived from Lubiąż, rebuilt the monastery goods and spiritual life.
-In the second half of the 17th century the church was renovated and a comprehensive reconstruction of the baroque abbey began.
+In the second half of the 17th century the church was renovated and a comprehensive rebuilding of the Baroque abbey began.
 A new brewery, bakery, tavern and grange were also established, and a monastery library was created.
 Simon‘s successors: Frederick Steiner, Augustine Neudeck, and Gerard Woywoda continued reconstruction and rebuilding.
 The period of prosperity ended with the advent of the Silesian Wars.
 The high taxed monastery began falling into debt, almost reaching bankruptcy.
 In addition, the functioning was difficult because of the Habsburgs interference to the religious life and the selection of abbots.
 In 1807, the Napoleonic army was stationed in Kamieniec, furthermore charging the monastery.
 In 1810, the Prussian king Frederick William III issued a secular edict that liquidated the abbey.
 The monks were sent to work in diocesan parishes, and the monastic goods were dispersed and devastated.
 In 1817 a fire broke out in the monastery, as a result of which some of the rooms were destroyed.
 During World War II, the monastery and church were the largest storehouse of art and archives in Silesia.
 Since the end of the war, the post-Cistercian temple has been a parish church.
 In the surviving buildings of the monastery, a branch of the State Archives was established, and in the economic facilities a breeding center.

 The monastery church dedicated to Saint James the Elder has survived to the present day in the best condition.
-It has preserved its gothic shape, distorted only by the gables of the naves, presbytery and transepts, transformed in the baroque period, and the early modern porch by the west façade.
+It has preserved its Gothic shape, distorted only by the gables of the naves, chancel and transepts, transformed in the Baroque period, and the early modern porch by the west façade.
 From the monastery complex only some of the transformed in the early modern period buildings have survived: a part of the west wing and the north wing with the prelature.
-To the north of the church you can see the foundations of the original buildings and cloisters that once surrounded the inner patio.
+To the north of the church you can see also the foundations of the east wing and cloisters that once surrounded the inner patio.
 In the former abbots building, erected in the extension of the northern wing of the monastery, there is a branch of the State Archives of Wrocław.
 The abbey’s economic facilities are now occupied by the Breeding Center.